So, what size soccer ball for 5 year old kids is best?

 Next is the size four soccer ball designed for use by players that are between the ages of eight and 12 years old.
 These balls are usually between 25 and 26 inches in circumference and weigh just under one pound each.
 They are used to teach younger players who are just getting started how to handle a soccer ball during competitive gameplay.
 They're small enough for them to easily kick around and large enough for kids to keep control of the ball while running around.

 Youth Soccer ball size = Size 5

 Last but not least, the size five soccer ball is for anyone who is playing soccer that is over the age of 12.
 Size five soccer balls have a circumference of around 28 inches and weigh about one pound.
 One thing that makes size five balls stand out from the other sizes is that they have to be inspected or approved from FIFA for them to be sold on the market.
 This approval or inspection included testing the size, rebound, weight, pressure and more.These soccer balls are usually a bit pricier and are often only used during the game, while others are for practice.

 How to Choose a Soccer Ball for Your Kid

-Several different things go into a soccer ball, and there are unique features that you may want to be keen on when shopping around for a ball, even if it’s just for a kid.
+Several different things go into a soccer ball.
+There are unique features that you may want to be keen on when shopping around for a ball, even if it’s for a kid.

-Let’s take a look at a few of the things to look for in size three soccer ball.
+Let’s take a look at a few of the things to look for in a soccer ball.

 1. The Material Used